Thyristor (SCR) – Definition, Symbol, Working, Types & Applications

 2. How does a thyristor turn off?

-A thyristor turns off when the current flowing through it drops below a specific threshold known as the holding current.
+A thyristor turns off when current through it drops below the holding current.

 3. Can a thyristor be used in AC applications?

-Yes, thyristors are designed to work with AC applications, but they will only conduct current during one half of the AC cycle unless triggered again.
+Yes, but it conducts only during one half of the AC cycle unless triggered again.

 Conclusion